 Whilst working closely alongside the SENCO we plan interventions that are specific to the needs of the children and those under SEND.
-TAs chosen specifically for their skillset to deliver high quality support carry out these interventions.
-During these interventions my role includes testing and evaluating the child’s progress both before and after the programme.
+TAs chose specifically for their skill set to deliver high-quality support to carry out these interventions.
+During these interventions, my role includes testing and evaluating the child’s progress both before and after the programme.
 Once the data is collected it is then passed onto SLT.

 As the identified CP Parent Support HLTA, I work closely with parents who are under CP plans, this includes liaising with outside agencies to develop a trusting partnership between all parties.
 These may include attending medical appointments for the needs of the children and supporting medical interventions within our school.
 I organise TAF (Team Around the Family) meetings, identifying the needs of support that is required for these families.